-1. PRODUCT OVERVIEW
+1 PRODUCT OVERVIEW

-1.1.
-Basic features and components
+1.1 Basic features and components

-The PULSE robotic arm is designed for collaborative operation in industrial and commercial applications, including:
+The PULSE robotic arm is designed for collaborative operation in industrial and commercial applications (e.g., pick-and-place, screwing, welding, etc.).

-- pick-and-place

-- packing

-- assembly

-- machine tending

-- screwing

-- gluing

-- welding, etc.

 Although the arm is designed to operate safely in close proximity to humans, the integrator must conduct risk assessments for specific installations to evaluate the need for additional safety measures (e.g., safeguards).